IngramCapa/CV/README.md

 #### University

-University of Bucharest, Romania - BA in International Relations and Political Science
+University of Bucharest, Romania - BA in International Relations and Political Science (June 2009)

 ## Languages